kongteckmee/christian-sc/README.md

 1. iPad a1893 - The width for screen size of 768px and 991px
 2. Nova 4 - The width for screen size of 360px and 767px

-The W3C Markup Validation Service used to check all the markup of this web document.
-No errors or warnings found.
+The W3C Markup Validation Service used to check all the markup of the web document.
+No error or warning found.

 #### Issue
  - The contact form is not working to send the messages.
 It will resets itself when the users click the Send button.
 This function will be implemented later.